Tsebin Tchen: Political career

 After the Senate Group Voting ticket issued for the Democratic Labour Party saw it preference the ALP over Tchen, the ALP's third candidate won the fifth Senate spot.
-In an ironic twist, Tchen was elected on One Nation preferences over the Australian Greens for the final sixth spot and became the first Asian-born migrant to win a seat in either house of the federal parliament.
+In an ironic twist, Tchen was elected on One Nation preferences over the Australian Greens for the final sixth spot and became the second Asian-born migrant to win a seat in either house of the federal parliament after Irina Dunn.

 In spite of his rather turbulent introduction, Tchen performed unobtrusively in parliament.
 He served on a large number of committees but on the floor of the senate, he was rarely heard.
 He remained a strong advocate of multiculturalism emphasising the need to seek common purposes rather than identifying differences and of demanding acceptance rather than just tolerance.
 Despite being chair of the government members' policy committee on immigration and multicultural affairs between 2000 and 2004, a position elected by Liberal parliamentarians, Tchen did not significantly influence policy as Australia grappled with the vexing issue of how to deal with asylum seekers and boat people.

 In December 2003, Tchen stood for preselection for a second term in the Senate.
 Despite the claimed support of Prime Minister John Howard, Tchen suffered the same fate as his predecessor and clearly lost to former lower house MP Michael Ronaldson.
 Unlike Synon who chose to contest the election from fourth spot on the Party ticket in 1998, Tchen declined the offer of the fourth spot and did not stand at the 2004 election.
 He retired from the Senate when his term expired on 30 June 2005.

-Tchen was the second Chinese-Australian elected to federal parliament, following Bill O'Chee.
-He was the first the first Asian migrant elected to the federal parliament of Australia.
+Tchen was the third Chinese-Australian elected to federal parliament, following Irina Dunn and Bill O'Chee.
+He was the second Asian migrant elected to the federal parliament of Australia.